 Iraq – Notarisation and Legalisation

-We have many clients who need our help to send documents to Iraq.
-Often, it relates to some sort of authorisation or power of attorney for someone to do something on their behalf in Iraq.
-It could relate to property or business transactions, but in general, it is for a financial purpose that would otherwise require them to travel to Iraq if they cannot legally appoint a representative or attorney in Iraq.
+We have many clients who need our help to send important legal documents to Iraq.
+Often, it relates to some sort of authorisation or power of attorney for someone to do something on their behalf.
+It could relate to person, property or business transactions, but in general, it is for a financial purpose that would otherwise require them to travel to Iraq if they cannot legally appoint a representative or attorney in Iraq.